Updated December 2022

 4. Are You Transitioning From another Field?

-Treena teaches the Human Resources Management Certificate at Kompass Professional Development.
-It’s an online course designed for people who are moving into HR roles, and need quick training in key competencies.
+Many students in the human resources course offered by Kompass Professional Development are transitioning from other fields.
+Ours is an online course designed for people who are moving into HR roles and need quick training in key competencies.

-Treena says quite a few of her students are business owners, managers, and newly appointed HR professionals with little or no previous training in HR.
-Others are looking to start a human resources career, and want to get a handle on the fundamentals.
+Many of our students are business owners, managers, and newly appointed HR professionals with little or no previous training in HR.
+Others are looking to start a human resources career and want to get a handle on the fundamentals.

 People coming from business administration backgrounds, or those with training in psychology, sociology, education, or other social sciences often find their way into HR roles.